Great Train Robbery (1963): Pursuit of fugitives

 Bruce Reynolds – On 6 June 1964, Reynolds arrived in Mexico, with his wife Angela and son Nick joining him a few months later, after they evaded the obvious police surveillance.
 A year later in July 1965, Buster Edwards and his family arrived, although unlike the Reynolds family they planned to return to England at some stage, and did not like Mexico.
 Charlie Wilson, on the run with his family still back in England, visited them for six weeks, so three of the train robbers were together in exile for a time.
 After the Edwards family returned to England, the Reynoldses also decided to leave Mexico and go to Canada to potentially join up with the Wilson family, leaving on 6 December 1966.
 They had spent much of their share of the robbery by this point – living far more extravagantly than the Edwardses had.
-After realising the danger in settling near the Wilsons in Montreal, they went to live in Vancouver, and then went to Nice, France.
+After realising the danger in settling near the Wilsons in Montreal, they went to live in Vancouver, and then went to Nice, on the French Riviera.
 Reynolds did not want to go to Australia where Biggs was, and needing money decided to go back to England, settling briefly in Torquay before being captured by Tommy Butler.

 Ronnie Biggs – Biggs fled to Paris, where he acquired new identity papers and underwent plastic surgery.
 In 1966, he moved to Adelaide, Australia, where he worked as a builder and he and his wife had a third son.
 Tipped off that Interpol was showing interest, he moved to Melbourne working as a set constructor for Channel 9, later escaping to Rio de Janeiro, Brazil, after police had discovered his Melbourne address.
 Biggs could not be extradited because there was no extradition treaty between Britain and Brazil, and additionally he became father to a Brazilian son, which afforded him legal immunity.
 As a result, he lived openly in Rio for many years, safe from the British authorities.
 In 1981, Biggs's Brazilian son became a member of a successful band Turma do Balão Mágico, but the band quickly faded into obscurity and dissolved.

 In May 2001, aged 71 and having suffered three strokes, Biggs voluntarily returned to England.
 Accepting that he could be arrested, his stated desire was to "walk into a Margate pub as an Englishman and buy a pint of bitter".
 Arrested on landing, after detention and a short court hearing he was sent back to prison to serve the remainder of his sentence.
 On 2 July 2009, Biggs was denied parole by Justice Secretary Jack Straw, who considered Biggs to be still "wholly unrepentant", but was released from custody on 6 August, two days before his 80th birthday, on 'compassionate grounds'.
 He died on 18 December 2013, aged 84.